 A Good Match for: Gamers who grew up with (and loved) Mario Kart.
 Also, fans of arcade racing.

-Successor to the popular Grid, this game had a lot to live up to.
-But we didn’t have to worry, because Grid 2 is probably one of the best racing games on Mac or Windows.
+The successor to the popular Grid, this game had a lot to live up to.
+But we didn’t have to worry because Grid 2 is probably one of the best racing games on Mac or Windows.
 The car selection is immense and the real-world tracks detailed.
 They both make Grid 2 a delight to play.
 Plus, the physics engine makes every car feel different.

 Grid 2 also has a multitude of racing modes.
 You can go racing with a field of cars, overtake as many cars as possible, drift your way down a hill or even race through the streets of Paris.
 Grid 2 is not as hardcore as Gran Turismo, but it takes the best from the simulation genre and puts it into a more manageable package.
 And that is Grid 2’s biggest appeal, the combination of realism and ease-of-play.